k4u5h4L/TicTacToe/README.md

 # TicTacToe
-A simple game of Tic Tac Toe written in HTML CSS ad JS.
+A simple game of Tic Tac Toe written in HTML, CSS and JS.

 ## Features:
 * Scoreboard for calculating the score.